TomWidegren/event-platform/docs/design-v1.2.md

 ### DQ3 – What belongs in a Watch and how should connector-specific configuration be represented?

-A Watch contains both information used by the Event Platform core and information required by the selected connector.
+A Watch contains information used by the Event Platform core together with configuration required by the selected connector.

-Current question:

-Should generic and connector-specific fields remain at the same level, or should connector-specific configuration be grouped separately?

-Two models will be evaluated:
+Two models were considered:

 #### Option A – Flat Watch

+Generic and connector-specific fields coexist at the top level.

 Example: